• THURNE MOUTH OPEN REGATTA 2023 •

 THANK YOU FOR YOUR COOPERATION

-HELP FOR TMOR
+HELP REQUIRED FOR TMOR

 As you are aware, TMOR relies heavily on help from volunteers, especially for setting up and taking down the whole site.
 We really appreciate your help and it can even be enjoyable!
 Many hands etc!